ElasticLINQ/ElasticLINQ/NOTES.md

 * ``OrderByScore``, ``OrderByScoreDescending``, ``ThenByScore``, ``ThenByScoreDescending`` to order by the _score field.
 * ``Query`` to specify query criteria the same way ``Where`` maps to filter criteria.
 * ``QueryString(query)`` to pass through a query_string for search.
+* ``MinScore(value)`` to specify a minimum score.

 ####ElasticFields
 There is a static class called ElasticFields.
 This currently provides just Score and Id properties but you can use these to stand-in for the _score and _id values in Elasticsearch, e.g:

 ``Select(c => new { c, ElasticFields.Score })`` wraps the entity with its score.
 ``OrderBy(c => ElasticFields.Score)`` orders results by score.

+Note: To specify a minimum score in a Where please use the MinScore extension method.
+ElasticFields.Score is not supported for this as only the >= operator would be valid.

 ### Mapping
 There is a mapping interface called IElasticMapping.
 A default CouchbaseElasticMapping is provided that maps against the current structure shown by Tier 3.